 In store, you're only due a refund on faulty goods, so buy the wrong size or colour and you've no rights (though some stores' returns policies allow it).
-For a full masterclass on keeping the upper hand if things go wrong, see the Consumer Rights guide.
+For a masterclass on keeping the upper hand if things go wrong, see Consumer Rights.

 Returning goods?
 Shops can often override the need for receipt